 Rule 541.
-Waiver of Preliminary Hearings.
+Waiver of Preliminary Hearing.

 (A) The defendant who is represented by counsel may waive the preliminary hearing at the preliminary arraignment or at any time thereafter.